open-compensation-token-license/license-token-website/wikisrc/arbitrum-token-arb.md

 ### Optimistic Rollups

 Arbitrum’s use of optimistic rollups assumes transactions are valid unless challenged, only resorting to verification when discrepancies are reported.
 This process significantly reduces Ethereum’s computational strain, enhancing scalability.
+For more on rollups, see [Arbitrum Rollups](https://www.license-token.com/wiki/arbitrum-rollups).

 ### Security Measures

 Security is vital, and Arbitrum incorporates dispute resolution and fraud-proof mechanisms to deter and rectify fraudulent transactions.
+Learn about [Arbitrum Security](https://www.license-token.com/wiki/arbitrum-security).

 ## Advantages